Interstate or Intrastate? How to Choose the Right Trucking Path

 While intrastate CDL drivers may not face the full scope of federal compliance, they’re still regulated by state-level safety, insurance, and licensing requirements.
 Each state sets its own rules, so you’ll want to check with your local DMV to stay compliant.

 Now, what if you start intrastate but want to expand?
 Changing from intrastate to interstate CDL status is common, especially as drivers gain experience or aim to take on larger contracts.
-The upgrade process is simple.
-You’ll need to be 21 or older, obtain a federal medical certificate, visit your DMV to remove the “K” restriction, and self-certify as a non-excepted interstate driver.
-With a few updates and fees, you’ll be ready to operate across state lines legally.
+Use this complete step-by-step guide to upgrade your CDL legally:

 When it comes to operating authority, your business type matters.
 An interstate for-hire carrier must have both a USDOT number and an MC number issued by the FMCSA.
 These identifiers allow you to legally haul freight across state lines for compensation.
 If you're sticking to intrastate trucking, you might only need a state-issued DOT number or permit.
 Again, it all comes down to where and what you’re hauling.